7 Practical Alternatives to College

 Before we get started, we’d like to clarify what we mean by college – because not every country defines these words the same way.
 We’re using the US definition: an educational institution that offers undergraduate and/or postgraduate certificates, diplomas, or degrees.

-It likely doesn’t come as a surprise, though, that success can be obtained without going to college.
-And if you do go to one, you are not guaranteed better opportunities or a higher salary.
+Success can be obtained without going to college, though.
 Here are some things to contemplate if you are considering an alternative to college:

 7 Alternatives to College